sameh0/LanguageManager/Readme.md

+##Language Manager

-## This class sets app language indepentent from the system language
+###allows you to control your app language indepentent from iOS language

-supports live language change
+* supports live language change

-The first time the user launches the app it tries to adapt to system language ( if it supports it )
+* The first time the user launches the app it tries to adapt to system language ( if it's supported  )
+* changes controls RTL and LTR automatically ( with out the need to restart the app )

-it also can be used to check current app language
+* it also can be used to check current app language

 ## Using

-set default language in appdelegate and set call firstTimeLanguageSettings
+set default language in AppDelegate and set call `firstTimeLanguageSettings`

-LanguageManager.defaultLanguage
-LanguageManager.firstTimeLanguageSetting()
+`LanguageManager.defaultLanguage = .en
+LanguageManager.firstTimeLanguageSetting()`

+if you want a control to change it's directions dynamically from RTL and LTR you just use `.supportLanguageDirection = true`

+## Installation

+`pod install LanguageManager`

+Feel Free to contribute .

-##TODO Write complete documentation
+###TODO Write complete documentation